Skip to main content

 Step 2: Prompt Adaptation

-• Update system instructions with category-specific pedagogical goals - test via model’s prompt management tools, like Vertex AI (Google)
+• Update system instructions with category-specific pedagogical goals; test via model's prompt management tools, such as Vertex AI

 • Modify question schemas to reflect subcategory structure

-• JSON schema for structuring the output (useful for display and database ledger)
+• Define JSON schema for structuring output (useful for display and database ledger)

 • Adjust synthesis prompts for category lens focus